Niche lawfirm to focus exclusively on employment law in a broad sense.

-Palthe Oberman is the first niche law firm in the Netherlands to focus exclusively on employment law in a broad sense and on civil-servants law
+Palthe Oberman is the first niche law firm in the Netherlands to focus exclusively on employment law in a broad sense

 Our clients include Dutch and international companies, non-profit organisations, partnerships, cooperative associations and similar cooperative ventures, government bodies, semi-public bodies, higher management and professionals (such as medical specialists, lawyers and accountants) and works councils.